SebDez/Dynamosaur/README.md

   }, err => {
     console.log('## ERROR ON GET ALL MOVIES : ',err );
   });

+You can define another region for dynamoDB like this new Dynamosaur()
+  .getIn('Movies', 'myregion')

 ```

 SEE ./TestFile.js for multiple examples